 RPA vs IDP: Which One Should You Choose in 2024?

-But what exactly are these technologies, how do they differ, and which one is right for your business?
+But what exactly are these technologies, how do they differ, and which is right for your business?
 Let’s dive right in.

 What is Robotic process automation (RPA)?